SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/matches.md

 ###### **Viewing errors and warnings over time**

-In this example, we'll run a query against Windows logs to see the distribution of errors and warnings over the previous hours.
+In this example, we will run a query against Windows logs to see the distribution of errors and warnings over the previous hours.
 Using a timeslice operator in the query breaks the results into one-hour buckets.